QuentinTournier40/AnimationFreeCAD/README.md

 Documentation can be found at `~AnimationFreeCAD/docs/guide`

+This module use an modified version of PyFlow

 # The project

 We offer you a new way to create small animations on FreeCAD through visual scripting.